 We catch the very first rays of sunshine that break over our land at Acadia National Park in Maine and enjoy dawn’s earliest light from the summit of Cadillac Mountain.

-General Sherman at Sequoia National Park looks forward to our company out in California.
+General Sherman, relaxing at Sequoia National Park in California, looks forward to our company.
 Standing proudly at more than 275 feet, he’s our tallest single-stem tree.

 We’re always welcome along the Ozark National Scenic Riverways by the area’s native hellbenders.
 These aquatic salamanders are trying to get off the endangered species list, and we help.